Sober Living Homes

 Typical Rules for a Sober House

-Each sober living house will have its own specific set of house rules, and these rules are more detailed than the resident requirements listed above.
+Each sober living house has its own specific set of house rules, which are more detailed than the resident requirements listed above.

 Some typical sober house rules include: